smartshark/icb/README.md

 **IMPORTANT**: If you want to use the approach by Terdchanakul et al., you need to install the ngweight project (https://github.com/iwnsew/ngweight).

+Palacio et al. (2018): "Learning to Identify Security-Related Issues Using Convolutional Neural Networks".
+In: Proceedings of the 2019 IEEE International Conference on Software Maintenance and Evolution (ICSME)
+DOI: 10.1109/ICSME.2019.00024

 Pandey et al. (2018): "Automated Classification of Issue Reports from a Software Issue Tracker".
 In:
 Progress in Intelligent Computing Techniques: Theory, Practice, and Applications.
 DOI: https://doi.org/10.1007/978-981-10-3373-5_42